Accessible Widget

 ADAP (Alberta Disability Assistance Plan) Unknowns

 We face health challenges requiring adaptions and attitudinal shifts in the workforce.
-ADAP has many unknowns, especially when we do not have an 'Alberta Accessibility Act' framework to assist and measure improvements in the job market and employers for persons with disabilities.
+ADAP has many unknowns, especially when we do not have an 'Alberta Accessibility Act framework to assist and measure improvements in the job market and employers for persons with disabilities.
 Typically, people with disabilities are the last to be hired and the first to be fired and face attitudinal barriers to securing employment and being paid our worth.

 “I have had the same job for 17 years but don’t make enough even to sniff the limit.”